explodingcamera/yags/README.md

 - `feat` - A new feature
 - `fix` - A bug fix
-- `chore` - Changes that don't affect any code, e.g releases
+- `chore` - Changes that don't affect any code, e.g. releases
 - `build` - changes in the build system
 - `docs` - Documentation
 - `style` - Cosmetic code changes
 - `refactor` - A code change that doesn't fix/add anything new
-- `perf` - A code change that imporoves performance
+- `perf` - A code change that improves performance
 - `test` - Adding or correcting tests

 # Recommendedations